About Us Contact Shop

 • Serves 4, but I bet you can double the recipe if you have a bigger gathering.

-Also, if you don’t know what it is, barmbrack is apparently a soft and fluffy Irish bread with tea-soaked fruit, and plenty of comforting spices.
+Also, if you don’t know what it is, barmbrack is just a soft, fluffy, and buttery Irish bread with tea-soaked fruit and plenty of comforting spices.
+Sounds so good!

 • Serves 12, so definitely great if you have company over!